 Unless otherwise specified herein, these Terms of Use constitute the entire agreement between you and the Company in respect of the Website and supersedes all previous written and oral agreements between you and the Company, if any.
 The Company’s failure to act with respect to a breach by you or others does not waive its right to act with respect to subsequent or similar breaches.

+Dispute Resolution

+In the event of any dispute, controversy or claim arising out of or relating to this Agreement or any subsequent amendments to this Agreement including, without limitation, the breach of the terms hereunder, termination, validity or invalidity thereof, or any non-contractual issues relating to this Agreement (each, a “Dispute”), each of the Parties will appoint a designated officer to meet for the purpose of endeavouring to resolve such Dispute amicably or to negotiate for an adjustment to such provision.

+All Disputes, which are not settled pursuant to the issue resolution procedures set forth in Clause 13.1 above, will be referred and settled by final and binding arbitration by a sole arbitrator mutually appointed by the Parties in accordance with the Indian Arbitration and Conciliation Act, 1996 as amended from time to time, and the seat of arbitration shall be at New Delhi.

 Governing Law and Dispute Resolution

 These Terms of Use shall be governed by and constructed in accordance with the applicable laws of India without reference to conflict of laws principles.
-The courts in New Delhi, India shall have the exclusive jurisdiction to determine any disputes arising in relation to, or under these Terms of Use.
+Subject to Clause 13.2 above, the courts in New Delhi, India shall have the exclusive jurisdiction to determine any disputes arising in relation to, or under these Terms of Use.